jrb28/telo-2022-16/MNIST/readme.md

 Adversarial examples can be generated in two modes:
 - A "worker" program can be executed from the command line to generate one adversarial for a specified MNIST image.
-- A "controller" program can be run from the command line to execute the "worker" program multiple times for a sequence of MNIST images.
+- A "controller" program can be run from the command line to execute the "worker" program multiple times to generate adversarial examples for a sequence of MNIST images.
 The controller program uses multiprocessing.

 ### Using the Worker Program